Car detailing

 Ventilation Tips

 Ventilation is key to reducing skunk odor in your car.
-Start by opening all the windows and doors to allow fresh air to circulate.
+Start by opening all the windows and doors, plus the trunk to allow fresh air to circulate.
 If possible, park your car in a sunny and breezy spot.
 Sunlight and fresh air can help break down the odorous compounds.
 If the weather isn’t cooperative, use portable fans to promote airflow inside the car.

 Effective Methods to Remove Skunk Smell from Your Car Interior